Legal Topics Toggle navigation

 Q. What kind of fees may I charge for locating or copying records?

-A. You may impose a fee for locating the record, not exceeding the actual, necessary and direct cost of the location process, only if the location cost is $50 or more.
+A. If the cost exceeds $50, you may impose a fee for locating the record, not exceeding the actual, necessary and direct cost of the location process calculated based on the salary of the lowest paid staff member able to do the work.
 You may also impose fees for reproduction, transcription, photographing, mailing and shipping, as long as those fees do not exceed the actual, necessary and direct cost for those activities.
 Finally, you may require prepayment by the requester if the total amount of fees exceeds $5.
 Wis.
 Stat. § 19.35 (3).
-No fees may be charged for redaction time or legal review.
+No fees may be charged for time spent on redacting records or for legal review.

 Q. What if a person requests a record that contains some information that is subject to disclosure and some that is not?